Close Menu

 YouTube

-In a statement that was provided to Newtechmania, a spokeswoman for YouTube stated that the platform has been in discussions with SESAC to renew the partnership; nevertheless, “despite our best efforts, we were unable to reach an equitable agreement before its expiration.”
+In a statement that was provided to Engadget, a spokeswoman for YouTube stated that the platform has been in discussions with SESAC to renew the partnership; nevertheless, “despite our best efforts, we were unable to reach an equitable agreement before its expiration.”
 Content that is represented by SESAC is no longer accessible on YouTube in the United States as a direct result of our stringent adherence to copyright regulations.
 We are currently engaged in discussions with SESAC, and we are quite hopeful that we will be able to establish a new agreement as soon as possible.
 The arrangement, on the other hand, has not even expired yet, according to a source who talked to Variety; it is expected to expire anytime during the following week, and the action on YouTube’s part may be a bargaining strategy.
 There has been no statement issued by SESAC as of yet.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email